generation-org/JAVA/JAVA-6 - Loops/README.md

 *Hint* You can use the following String functions:
 - lenght() -> returns the total number of characters of a given String
 - chartAt(i) -> returns the character at the given position(*i*) of a String

+### Challenge yourself

+Write a for loop that makes the counter go from 15 to 30, counting by 3s.